- Windows Movie Maker Editing Tips

 When making a video or a movie, there are so many different features that you can use to manipulate your footage in order to add cool effects or give your movie some pop.
 One of these methods involves manipulating the speed of your content.
 Windows Movie Maker has speed adjustment tools that allow users to easily speed up, or slow down their footage as they like.

+Though Microsoft has stopped to continue releasing new versions, it is still one of the best editors to speed up video for free.
 With Windows Movie Maker you can slow your content down to an eighth of its original speed, as well as speed it up to as fast as 64 times its original speed.

 While Windows Movie Maker is one of the most popular video editing tools for beginners, a lot of that is due to the fact that the program has been pre-installed on all Windows computers since the introduction of Windows XP.
 This means that there are much better alternatives out there, and one of those great alternatives is Wondershare Filmora.